 Photography is not something that you usually think of when you consider establishing a career in architecture.
 However, architecture photography has become a widely famous career path for budding architects over the years.

 A good photographer needs to have a good eye for composition, colors, patterns, frames, and angles.
 As an architecture student, you already learn about all these elements in a detailed manner during your course of study.
 Your keen eye for geometric shapes and patterns can offer an advantage to shine as a successful architecture photographer.

 Furthermore, you can also apply your sense of spatial design and composition while pursuing a career in architecture photography.
 Hence, this can be a unique and exciting job opportunity for any architecture student who has a passion for photography.

 7. Production Designer

 Have you ever imagined how a film set is designed?
-With production designing, you get to put your architecture knowledge and skills to design film sets or stages for a theatre production.
+With production designing, you get to put your architectural knowledge and skills into designing film sets or stages for a theatre production.
 Even though it doesn’t involve designing large-scale buildings and high rises like in mainstream architecture, you can get creative in designing sets on a smaller scale.